 Direct costs must be treated consistently with respect to institutional policies that apply to sponsored and non-sponsored activity, and to treatment as a direct or an indirect costwhen incurred for the same purpose in like circumstances across sponsored and non-sponsored activity.

 Appropriate application of the federally-negotiated F&A rate is described in GAP 200.330, Facilities and Administrative (Indirect) Costs on Sponsored Projects.
-The process for reviewing costs that in unlike circumstances may be billed directly to a sponsored projects is described in GAP 200.360, Charging Clerical and/or Administrative Expenses to Federally Funded Projects.
+The process for reviewing costs that in unlikely circumstances may be billed directly to a sponsored project is described in GAP 200.360, Charging Clerical and/or Administrative Expenses to Federally Funded Projects.

 The Uniform Guidance addresses selected costs in Sections 200.420 – 200.475, providing principles to determine allowability.
 Several specific cost items are identified as unequivocally unallowable on a sponsored project, either as a direct or an indirect cost, including for example alcohol as entertainment, bad debt, personal use of automobiles, and losses that could have been covered by insurance.
 Other cost items can only be charged with the prior written approval from the sponsor, including for example entertainment, buildings and land, and student activities.
 Individual sponsor and project requirements may identify additional unallowable costs; GMs and PIs must review sponsor policies and award documents for specific guidance.

-Salary Basis: Charges for work performed on federal awards by faculty members duringthe academic year are allowable at the Institutional Base Salary (IBS) rate.
+Salary Basis: Charges for work performed on federal awards by faculty, staff and students are allowable at the Institutional Base Salary (IBS) rate.
 IBS is defined as the annual compensation paid by Duke University for an individual's appointment, whether that individual's time is spent on research, instruction, administration, or other activities.

 The UG identifies allowable activities as those contributing and directly related to work under an agreement, such as delivering special lectures about specific aspects of the ongoing activity, writing reports and articles, developing and maintaining protocols (human, animals, etc.), managing substances/chemicals, managing and securing project-specific data, coordinating research subjects, participating in appropriate seminars, consulting with colleagues and graduate students, and attending meetings and conferences.